Bulletin #2070, Handling and Marketing Wool

 - Store wool, properly packed, in a clean, dry place until ready for market.
 Wool marketing is seasonal in nature.
 Wool is perishable and will pick up moisture, so it must be properly packed and stored to remain in good condition until sold.
 This process is often overlooked at shearing time.

-Small flock owners many not produce enough wool annually to justify a wool bag.
-However, this does not mean they cannot produce a high quality fleece for sale using the above principles.
+Small flock owners may not produce enough wool annually to justify a wool bag.
+However, this does not mean they cannot produce a high-quality fleece for sale using the above principles.

 All wool is eventually graded and sold on a grade basis.
 Dissatisfaction in marketing wool to local buyers has brought about the development of wool pools sponsored by the Maine Sheep Breeders Association and the Central Maine Sheep Breeders Association.
 Marketing wool cooperatively has educational value.
 Pooled wool offered on a volume basis is more attractive to buyers and gets a higher price because it saves the buyer time and money.
 There are a limited number of wool merchants and mills in New England and Eastern Canada that buy wool directly from the grower, with payment made after inspection by the buyer.